DarraghReid/eden/TESTING.md

 ![Menu](assets/images/testing-imgs/menu-hover-1.png)
 ![Item](assets/images/testing-imgs/item-hover-1.png)

-* On the Home Page, hover over the logo and validate that it dulls to the expected rgb(201, 197, 197) color.
+* On the Home Page, hover over the logo and validate that it dulls to the expected rgb(201, 197, 197) colour.
-* On the Home Page, hover over the "Home" button and validate that it dulls to the expected rgb(201, 197, 197) color.
+* On the Home Page, hover over the "Home" button and validate that it dulls to the expected rgb(201, 197, 197) colour.
-* On the Home Page, hover over the "Design" and validate that it dulls to the expected rgb(201, 197, 197) color.
+* On the Home Page, hover over the "Design" and validate that it dulls to the expected rgb(201, 197, 197) colour.
 * On the Home Page, hover over the "Design Your Eden" call-to-action button and validate that it changes its background image to "linear-gradient(to bottom right, rgb(68, 153, 94), rgb(0, 105, 78) 75%)".
-* On the Home Page, on smaller screens, tap the burger icon and validate that it dulls to the expected rgb(201, 197, 197) color.
+* On the Home Page, on smaller screens, tap the burger icon and validate that it dulls to the expected rgb(201, 197, 197) colour.
-* On the Home Page, on smaller screens, tap the "Home" button and validate that it dulls to the expected rgb(201, 197, 197) color.
+* On the Home Page, on smaller screens, tap the "Home" button and validate that it dulls to the expected rgb(201, 197, 197) colour.
-* On the Home Page, on smaller screens, tap the "Design" button and validate that it dulls to the expected rgb(201, 197, 197) color.
+* On the Home Page, on smaller screens, tap the "Design" button and validate that it dulls to the expected rgb(201, 197, 197) colour.
 * On the Home Page, on smaller screens, tap the "Design Your Eden" call-to-action button and validate that it changes its background image to "linear-gradient(to bottom right, rgb(68, 153, 94), rgb(0, 105, 78) 75%)".
 * In the Studio, hover over each of the menu items, and validate that the label and image overlay appear.
 * In the Studio, hover over an image on the canvas and validate that the border, and ".mover" divs appear.
 * In the Studio, hover over the ".tl", ".tr", ".bl" and ".br" divs and validate that the appropriate cursor appears
 * In the Studio, on smaller screens, tap an image on the canvas and validate that the border, and ".mover" divs appear.
 * In the Studio, on smaller screens, tap each of the menu items, and validate that the label and image overlay appear.
-* In the footer, hover over the logo and validate that it dulls to the expected rgb(201, 197, 197) color.
+* In the footer, hover over the logo and validate that it dulls to the expected rgb(201, 197, 197) colour.
-* In the footer, hover over the "back-to-top" button and validate that it dulls to the expected rgb(201, 197, 197) color.
+* In the footer, hover over the "back-to-top" button and validate that it dulls to the expected rgb(201, 197, 197) colour.
-* In the footer, on smaller screens, tap the logo and validate that it dulls to the expected rgb(201, 197, 197) color.
+* In the footer, on smaller screens, tap the logo and validate that it dulls to the expected rgb(201, 197, 197) colour.
-* In the footer, on smaller screens, tap the "back-to-top" button and validate that it dulls to the expected rgb(201, 197, 197) color.
+* In the footer, on smaller screens, tap the "back-to-top" button and validate that it dulls to the expected rgb(201, 197, 197) colour.

     Each of the above tests resulted in a pass.

-### Click-and-Appear Functionaltiy
+### Click-and-Appear Functionality

 * In the studio, click each of the menu items and validate the the image of the clicked menu item appears on the canvas below.
 * In the studio, on smaller screens, tap each of the menu items and validate the the image of the clicked menu item appears on the canvas below.